 2001 – Stratis was acquired by Regus.
 Stratis had 12 centers with 3 under development for a $10 million deal.

 2002 – Premier Business Centers (officially Premier Office Centers, LLC) was founded in Irvine, California.
-Under CEO Jeff Reinstein, the company operates 78 centers across 1.4 million square feet of commercial office space, making it one of the largest business center operators in North America.
+Under CEO Jeff Reinstein, the company has grown from 9 locations to over 90 centers across 57 cities, and is the largest privately held provider of executive suites in the United States.

-2003 – Office Evolution, a franchising workspace model, is founded by Mark Hemmeter.
-Peter Kershaw, original founder of HQ Global Workplaces, bought back the European operations of HQ, which became known as Executive Offices Group (EOG), a prominent high-end serviced office operator in London.
-EOG was subsequently sold in 2005 to Morgan Stanley Real Estate Fund.
+2003 – Peter Kershaw, original founder of HQ Global Workplaces, bought back the European operations of HQ, which became known as Executive Offices Group (EOG), a high-end serviced office operator in London.
+2003 was also the year that Office Evolution, a franchising workspace model, was founded by Mark Hemmeter.
+In 2005, EOG was sold to Morgan Stanley Real Estate Fund.
 In 2013, when EOG operated 28 serviced office locations in London, it was bought by Queensgate Investments and rebranded in 2014 to become London Executive Offices (LEO).

 > 2004 – Around this time, there was accelerating adoption of personal computers, Internet usage, storage technology and data access speeds, which began to open new opportunities and greater acceptance of virtual and flexible working.

 2005 – The official first “coworking space” opened in San Francisco by Brad Neuberg.
 That same year, the first Impact Hub coworking space launched in London.
-Today there are over 80 Impact Hubs across the world with more than 11,000 members.
+Today there are over 100 Impact Hubs across 50+ countries with more than 16,000 members.

 > 2007/2008 onwards – The mobile revolution.
 Consumers and entrepreneurs used Wi-Fi enabled handheld devices at home, at work and on the go.
 It enabled business people to work seamlessly from virtually anywhere, and radically changed the business landscape.
 Around this time, coworking began to expand and the term “coworking” was seen as a trend on Google’s database in 2007 for the first time.